MorganResearchLab/scarecrow/docs/example_scale.md

         --out ${PROJECT}/extracted/J${JITTER}M${MISMATCH}/${OUT} \
         --out_fastq
 ```
+# 2711017 (J0)

-Check that the read count in the resulting FASTQ file is equal to that of one of the input FASTQ files.
+**(Optional)** Check that the read count in the resulting FASTQ file is equal to that of one of the input FASTQ files.
 Here is an example of counting reads using `seqtk` and `awk` on non-interleaved and interleaved FASTQ files.

 ```bash
 # A non-interleaved input FASTQ file